IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 VOIP HEADSETS

-The headset is the right solution for call centers and offices where employees need to keep their hands free or walk around while making a phone call.
+The headset is the right solution for call centers and offices where employees must keep their hands free or walk around while making a phone call.

-A headset is also the preferred accessory as it provides improved sound quality in comparison to using a microphone with a speaker.
+A headset is also the preferred accessory as it provides improved sound quality compared to a microphone with a speaker.

-Some of the important features of headsets are: to be wireless (connected to the phone using Bluetooth or DECT), stereo/mono sound, noise reduction feature, range, battery life, comfort, voice command, multiport pairing.
+Some of the important features of headsets are: being wireless (connected to the phone using Bluetooth or DECT), stereo/mono sound, noise reduction feature, range, battery life, comfort, voice command, and multiport pairing.

 WE RECOMMEND: